 Price: Rs.
 199 (Buy from Flipkart for Rs.149)

-Before I do a review of the book, here is a small thing that happened when I did receive the book a few days ago. what actually happened was I had signed up for the Indiblogger program to review this book, but had forgotten all about it.
-When I was one of the lucky few who did receive this book, I did not have a clue as to what good fortune made me land up with a book, for free, and author signed at that!!
+Before I review the book, here is a small thing that happened when I received the book a few days ago.
+What actually happened was I had signed up for the Indiblogger program to review this book but had forgotten all about it.
+When I was one of the lucky few who did receive this book, I did not know what good fortune made me land up with a book for free, and the author signed at that!!